Markets.com Review and Tutorial 2018

 - Minimum trade – No Minimum

-- Offer details – £25 No deposit required (Terms and conditions apply)
+- Offer details – No current deposit bonus promo

 - Mobile App – Yes.
 See more detail below.

 As a leading CFD brand, Markets.com delivers a trading platform which goes way beyond that of a conventional options website.
 It represents a “step up” from basic trading platforms, providing leverage and charting options only available at more established CFD brokers.

 The feature rich platform does provide an additional layer of flexibility.
 The management of risk is not as straight forward as with something like binary options, but traders get far more choice.
 They can utilise stop losses, control their level of leverage, and of course close trades (assuming the markets are open for that particular asset).

 The trading platform presents trades clearly, and traders can see exactly what leverage they are using.

 Step one for traders to complete is to find their desired asset.
 There is a simple search function, or traders can select a category of asset (Bonds, Currencies, Stock, Commodities and Indices).
 These can also be filtered further via sub-choices, such as as ‘major’ or ‘minor’ for currency pairs, or alphabetic grouping for stocks.

 Charts At Markets.com

 Selecting the asset then brings up the price graph on the right hand side.
 There is also a star icon that adds that asset to the user’s ‘favourites’.
 This provides a handy short cut to frequently traded assets.
 The charting is a real strength at Markets.com – traders can perform a huge range of technical analysis using the advanced charts.

 Here is a sample of just some of the charting features;